• Skip to main content

 • mahou – 魔法 (まほう) : a noun meaning ‘magic’ in Japanese.
 Depending on the context and situation, this can also mean ‘sorcery’, ‘magic power’, or such in Japanese.

-Again, but Japanese native speakers sometimes use this noun as a metaphor for an unbelievable method or result.
+Native speakers use this noun normally to mean ‘magic’ in Japanese.
+In addition, they sometimes use this as a metaphor for an unbelievable method or result.
 So, we need to be a bit careful with the context and situation.

 The definition and meanings are not that difficult, I think.
 To understand this noun more clearly, however, let me explain its kanji characters in detail, one by one.

-The kanji expression of “mahou” consists of the following two characters:
+The kanji expression of “mahou” consists of the following two kanji characters:

 • 法 : a kanji character used to mean ‘method’, ‘process’, ‘law’, or such in Japanese.